-In this paper, we investigate whether we can find reasonable aggregation rules that enable a group to achieve such dynamic rationality: aggregation rules which commute with reasonable revision methods.
+In this paper, we investigate whether we can find reasonable aggregation rules that allow a group to achieve such dynamic rationality: aggregation rules which commute with reasonable revision methods.
 Surprisingly, this question has not been studied in the judgment-aggregation framework where judgments are binary verdicts on some propositions: "yes"/"no", "true"/"false", "accept"/"reject".
-(On judgment-aggregation theory, see List and Pettit 2002, Dietrich and List 2007, Nehring and Puppe 2010, Dokow and Holzman 2010a, List and Puppe 2009.)
-The focus in judgment-aggregation theory has generally been on static rationality, namely on whether properties such as consistency, completeness, and deductive closure are preserved when individual judgments are aggregated into collective ones at a given point in time.1
+(On judgment-aggregation theory, judgments see List and Pettit 2002, Dietrich and List 2007a, Nehring and Puppe 2010, Dokow and Holzman 2010a, List and Puppe 2009.)
+The focus in judgment-aggregation theory has generally been on static rationality, namely on whether properties such as consistency, completeness, and deductive closure are preserved when individual judgments are aggregated into collective ones at a single point in time.1

 By contrast, the question of dynamic rationality has received much attention in the distinct setting of probability aggregation, where judgments aren't binary but take the form of subjective probability assignments to the elements of some algebra.
 In that context, a mix of possibility and impossibility results has been obtained (e.g., Madansky 1964, Genest 1984, Genest et al. 1986, Dietrich 2010, 2019, Russell et al. 2015).
-These show that some familiar methods of aggregation - notably, the arithmetic averaging of probabilities - fail to commute with belief revision, understood in broadly
+These show that some familiar methods of aggregation - notably, the arithmetic averaging of probabilities - fail to commute with belief revision, understood in broadly Bayesian terms, while other methods - particularly geometric averaging - do commute with revision.
+An investigation of the parallel question in the case of binary judgments is therefore overdue.